jeffmbelt/opnsense/README.md

 OpnSense Custom Auto update of alias lists to Block of bad acting IP Addresses as detected in the /var/log/filter.log file.
 Also includes auto allow for service IP addresses such as Amazon, Facebook, Microsoft, etc..

+## Looking for

+Looking for anyone who can provide some guidnace on implementing this capability via the OpnSense web interface.
+Having some trouble with the HelloWorld example and my limited PHP knowledge.

 ## Prerequisits

 Create an OpnSense API key.
 Instructions can be found at https://docs.opnsense.org/development/how-tos/api.html.